-This course is designed to cover general physics at a level that assures previous exposure to college algebra, basic trigonometry.
-Specific topics include mechanics, properties of matter and energy, thermodynamics, and periodic motion.
+This course is designed to cover general physics using college algebra and basic trigonometry.
+Specific topics include kinematics, Newton's laws of motion, conservation of momentum and energy, and the laws of thermodynamics.
+The contributions of physics to modern technology and society are considered.
 Laboratory is required.
 Core Area III.
 ASCI.
 Code A. (F, Sp)